Studying to be a teacher

 - One-year graduate diplomas if you already have a relevant qualification at level 7 or above.

-To be able to study to become a teacher in New Zealand you need to meet certain academic entry requirements and be fluent in the languages of English and/or Māori.
+To be able to study to become a teacher in New Zealand you need to meet certain academic entry requirements and be competent in one of the languages of the national curriculum - English or Māori.
 Find out about what the standards are, and where you can find teacher training providers:

 Academic entry requirements

 If you’re under 20 years of age and looking to do a diploma or degree programme you will need University Entrance (UE) or equivalent.
-International candidates must have UE equivalent as approved by the Education Council.
+International candidates must have UE equivalent as approved by the Teaching Council.

 If you are over 20 years of age, each ITE provider sets literacy and numeracy requirements, comparable with those entering with UE.